Kanna Hashimoto: 2018–2019: Gintama 2, official fan club

+2020-present: Spirited Away, Banpaku no Taiyo

 On January 17, 2020, it was announced that she had received the 2020 Elan d'or Award for Newcomer of the Year which is given to the most promising new actor who has been most active throughout the year.
 On February 6, the award ceremony was held at the Keo Plaza Hotel in Tokyo, and director Hiroazu Kore-eda of the movie I Wish, her screen debut, was the presenter and congratulated her.

-On January 15, 2021, Video Research announced the "TV CM Bulletin", which summarizes the TV commercial trends of 5 commercial stations aired in the Kanto area.
-In the same year, it was reported that she had appeared most in the commercial broadcasts on the first three days of the new year.
-On February 18, according to video research, in 2020 (January 1-December 31), in the Kanto area on-air CM, she was ranked first in terms of the number of companies appointed and second in terms of number of advertisements after Ryoko Yonekura.
-On February 26, it was announced that Studio Ghibli and Hayao Miyazaki's animated film Spirited Away would be staged by John Caird in February 2022 as a work commemorating the 90th anniversary of Toho's founding, with Mone Kamishiraishi playing the role of the main character, Chihiro.
-It was reported that she would play with a double cast.
-On the variety program 130 million people's SHOW Channel broadcast on June 12, she challenged "the largest number of facial tissues pulled out of the box in one minute", achieving the record of 157 and exceeding the previous record of 140, becoming the Guinness World Record holder.
+On February 26, it was announced that Hashimoto would be making her stage debut in the stage adaptation of Spirited Away, written and directed by John Caird, in February 2022, with Hashimoto and Mone Kamishiraishi doubly playing the role of the main character, Chihiro.
+On the variety program 130 million people's Show Channel broadcast on June 12, she challenged "the largest number of facial tissues pulled out of the box in one minute", achieving the record of 157 and exceeding the previous record of 140, becoming the Guinness World Record holder.
 However, the record was later broken.
 On August 20, the movie Kaguya-sama Final: Love is War starring Hashimoto with Sho Hirano was released.

+In December 2023, it was announced that Hashimoto would be starring in the TV Asahi 65th anniversary drama Banpaku no Taiyo, its story based on the 1970 Osaka Expo.
+The theme song for the show was provided by Ayumi Hamasaki, being a cover of hit song "Jidai" by Miyuki Nakajima—the Osaka Expo's original theme.
+The show aired in March 2024.